 A Varchar data type in Sql Server means variable character and is used to store the non-Unicode characters.
 Varchar allocates the memory based on the number of characters inserted into it.

 For example, if we declare a variable, @name VARCHAR (50) means, it will allocate memory for 0 characters.
 Suppose we inserted 10 characters into a @name variable.
-Then, this SQL Server data type will allocate the memory to store those 10 characters (it allocates 10 characters and no wastage).
+Then, this SQL Server data type will allocate the memory to store those 10 characters (it allocates 10 characters and has no wastage).
 If you think the column size might exceed 8000 bytes, please use Varchar(max).

 NVarchar data type in Sql Server is the same as the Varchar datatype.
 The only difference between them is that it is used to store Unicode characters.
 NVarchar datatype will take double (2n) space to store the other language characters.
 If you think the column size might exceed 4000 bytes, please use nvarchar(max).